-- To assess how the use and disposition of such assets can best help restore growth and contribute to national investment priorities. - To review where appropriate, relevant investment and financing plans, commercial practices and regulatory requirements affecting the use of such assets in the national interest.
+- To consider the potential for asset disposals in the public sector, including commercial state bodies, in view of the indebtedness of the State. - To draw up a list of possible asset disposals. - To assess how the use and disposition of such assets can best help restore growth and contribute to national investment priorities. - To review where appropriate, relevant investment and financing plans, commercial practices and regulatory requirements affecting the use of such assets in the national interest.

-There is a clear preference for asset sales as a method of helping to resolve the indebtedness of the State.
+The terms of reference suggest a clear preference for asset sales as a method of helping to resolve the indebtedness of the State.
 However, in considering asset sales the terms of reference suggest, quite properly, that wider considerations need to be taken into account.
 Drawing up a list of potential assets disposals implies setting criteria as to which assets should be sold.
 Furthermore, the terms of reference suggest that the asset sales should not only assist in resolving indebtedness, but also "help restore growth and contribute to national investment policies."
 Finally, the terms of reference list a series of factors that may need to be taken into account when considering the use to which these assets are put.
 In sum, the terms of reference can be read as the maximisation of income from asset sales subject to a series of important wider public policy constraints.
+This is a sensible framework that permits consideration of the wider considerations identified above.